mirkin/pi-word-clock/docs/new_pi_setup.md

 bash scriptname  to run script file or add sha-bang #!/bin/bash to top of source file and chmod u+x
 bash -x scriptname or set -X to display each command that is executed
+Variables untyped unless you specify with declare, if you try maths it will convert to int on the fly if it can.
 Escape with \ or put in '' to show special char literally
 NAME=value variables no spaces between =
 MY_STRING="hello"